 The 26 Hewitts of the Northern Pennines are dominated by mighty Cross Fell, a landmass just shy of 3000ft that dominates the view from the M6 and the West Coast Main Line south of Penrith.
 Crossed by the Pennine Way, it is, with its neighbours, by far the most frequently climbed of the group.

-It is indeed fair to say that many hills of the northern Pennines have a poor reputation amongst hill walkers.
+But it is fair to say that many hills of the northern Pennines have a poor reputation amongst hill walkers.

 Four of northern England’s greatest rivers, the Eden, Tees, Tyne and Wear, help structure the group.

-Cross Fell and its three neighbours, over to the west, are essentially Tees / Eden watershed hills.
+Cross Fell and its three neighbours, over to the south-west, are essentially Tees / Eden watershed hills.
 Like many others, I climbed them on a Pennine Way day.

-Five others lie south of the Tees – two of these are on the Warcop ranges, a live firing area that needs special permission to enter; there are nine hills between Tees and Wear, and three north of the Wear.
+Five hills lie south of the Tees – three of these are on the Warcop ranges, a live firing area that needs special permission to enter.
+There are nine hills between Tees and Wear, and three north of the Wear.

-One of my first wild country expeditions, in 1974, saw me pick up five of these; my 2015 cross-England walk deliberately sought out four more; and another five followed in August 2023.
-The two Warcop hills, and their neighbour Murton Fell, remain.
+One of my first wild country expeditions, in 1974, saw me pick up five hills across these three groups; my 2015 cross-England walk deliberately sought out four more; another five followed in August 2023, and the Warcop hills in May 2024.

 Cross Fell and its neighbours